Allenport, Washington County, Pennsylvania

-Allenport is a borough on the Monongahela River in Washington County, Pennsylvania, United States and part of the Pittsburgh metropolitan area since 1950.
+Allenport is a borough on the Monongahela River in Washington County, Pennsylvania, United States.
 The population was 483 at the 2020 census.
+It is part of the Pittsburgh metropolitan area.

 Geography

 Allenport is located on State Route 88, approximately 3 mi northeast of California, on the west bank of the Monongahela River.

 According to the United States Census Bureau, the borough has a total area of 2.1 sqmi, of which 2.0 sqmi is land and 0.2 sqmi (7.51%) is water.

 Government

 The townspeople are represented by an elected mayor and borough council.